NHSDigital/software-engineering-quality-framework/practices/structured-code.md

 - Promoting *maintainability* by generally making the code easier and safer to work on
 - Supporting *building for testability*, which hugely reduces the risk and effort of practicing good testing

-The above are fundamental to supporting the (little and often)[../patterns/little-and-often.md] delivery approach, which itself has many benefits and is at the heart of this framework
+The above are fundamental to supporting the [little and often](../patterns/little-and-often.md) delivery approach, which itself has many benefits and is at the heart of this framework

 ## Details